 Google crawls your website for indexing purposes.
 Everybody knows this.
 But what you may not know is that if there are any errors detected by Google during a crawl, they are reported directly to your Google Coverage report.

 The Search Console tool is a free tool that will monitor your website's presence in Google Search results.
 If you haven't set up your account, here is a link on how to get it done: Set up your Google Search Console account.

 And you'll want to get that done now.

 From the Coverage report, you, your web developer or your nephew can see if there are 404 errors, broken links or redirect errors to address.
-The desktop and mobile version of your site can have different errors, and they are broken out for you into two separate tabs.
+The desktop and mobile versions of your site can have different errors, and they are broken out for you into two separate tabs.

 Page load time is a big deal to Google because it's a big deal to users.
 These days, we want information and we want it now.
-If your page takes longer than 4 seconds to load, you can bet the farm people are not going to stick around.
+If your page takes longer than 4 seconds to load, you can bet your visitors are not going to stick around and wait.